gbpaixao/vendorSmart-test/README.md

   }]
 }
 ```
-An authenticated endpoint to create a vendor;
+An authenticated endpoint to create a vendor.

 ### Find Vendors For Job (authenticated)
 Endpoint: `http://localhost:3000/find-vendors-for-job?jobId={jobId}`

-An authenticated endpoint that returns the potential vendors for a given job;
+An authenticated endpoint that returns the potential vendors for a given job.
+Compliant vendors should appear first.

 ### Find Reachable Vendors
 Endpoint: `http://localhost:3000/get-reachable-vendors?locationId={locationId}&serviceCategoryId={serviceCategoryId}`